JCMexplains/writing-for-success-2023/textbook.md

 > Atkins, R. C. (2002). *Dr. Atkins' diet revolution*.
 M. Evans and Company.

-Here is how to organize and captialize your reference entries:
+Here is how to organize and capitalize your reference entries:

 #### The References Page(s)